-'Refus[ing] to be added up or divided':
+'To refuse to be added up or divided':

-Frank O'Hara and Michael Goldberg's Odes
+Frank O'Hara & Michael Goldberg's Odes

-Chapter two considers O'Hara's 1960 artist's book with Second Generation Abstract Expressionist Michael Goldberg.
+Chapter one considers O'Hara's 1960 artist's book with Second Generation Abstract Expressionist Michael Goldberg.
 Never studied in its original form, this chapter both traces Odes' production (drawing on archival letters and ephemera from the printer, Tiber Press) and examines the relationship between its poetry and prints - one that centers on a negotiation of creative allegiance and individuality.

-Robert Creeley and Robert Indiana:
+Robert Creeley & Robert Indiana:

 Corresponding with Numbers

-Chapter four engages Creeley's 1968 artist's book with Pop Artist Robert Indiana.
+Chapter two engages Creeley's 1968 artist's book with Pop Artist Robert Indiana.
 After discussing Numbers' production - through a never-published interview with mastermind artist William Katz and a phone conversation between Katz and Creeley - it considers the serial form of its prints and poems.
 Formally and thematically the book contemplates the "individual vs. collective" paradigm that pervaded art, society, and politics in the late '60s.